 Documents and items are to be prepared beforehand if you intend to study for a master’s program in Finland.
 As standard practice in every university, there are basic requirements and program-specific requirements.

-Basic requirements for most universities include proof of a bachelor’s degree, original transcript of records, translated transcript of records, Curriculum Vitae or Resume, motivation letter, and proof of language proficiency in English.
-Language proficiency in Swedish and Finnish are required in specific situations, these will be thoroughly discussed in the next section.
+Basic requirements for most universities include proof of a bachelor’s degree, original and translated transcript of records, curriculum vitae or resume, motivation letter, and proof of language proficiency in English.
+Language proficiency in Swedish and Finnish is required in specific situations, these will be thoroughly discussed in the next section.

 For CV requirements, some universities recommend applicants to use the Europass CV found here.
 Europass is merely an online helping tool for people aiming to live and work in Europe – which includes Finland.

-Some universities may require additional documents such as a copy of your Passport ID, a letter of recommendation, and a Visa such as Tampere University, HELBUS Helsinki School of Business, and the European Institute of Innovation and Technology Digital.
+Some universities may require additional documents such as a copy of your Passport ID, a letter of recommendation, and a visa such as Tampere University and HELBUS Helsinki School of Business

 Visa requirements vary from one university to another.
 Some universities ask for them during the application period while some after you have been accepted.
 If it is the latter, you have plenty of time to acquire a student or resident visa while waiting for your application to be processed.
 Otherwise, nobody is stopping you from getting one before admission to make things easier.

-In regards to program-specific requirements, bachelor’s degrees or work experience related to the applied Master’s degree may be required.
+In regards to program-specific requirements, bachelor’s degrees or work experience related to the applied master’s degree may be required.
 Portfolios or work certification may be used instead but the company has to be recognized by the admission office.
-An example of a university that does this is the largest Applied Science university in Finland, Metropolia University of Applied Science.
+An example of a university that does this is Metropolia University of Applied Science.